PSA-Opel must address job concerns - French economy minister

-PARIS PSA Group's (PEUP.PA) proposed acquisition of Opel from General Motors (GM.N) offers benefits to all sides but the companies must address concerns about jobs, French Economy Minister Michel Sapin said on Wednesday.
+PARIS Feb 22 PSA Group's proposed acquisition of Opel from General Motors offers benefits to all sides but the companies must address concerns about jobs, French Economy Minister Michel Sapin said on Wednesday.

 Sapin said the deal could create a big European car maker, but it was up to the companies' executives to demonstrate in talks with governments and unions that all the countries would benefit.